SumoLogic/sumologic-documentation/docs/contributing/templates/app-template-v2.md

 tags:
   - apps
   - app-name  #example: Split
-description: Description goes here. #example:  The Sumo Logic App for the Split app enables you to seamlessly monitor feature flagging, experiment results, and user behavior, enabling data-driven decision making and fostering a more agile and competitive development process.
+description: Description goes here. #example: The Sumo Logic App for Split enables you to seamlessly monitor feature flagging, experiment results, and user behavior, enabling data-driven decision making and fostering a more agile and competitive development process.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';